Low Debt Quality Stocks: Switzerland (SIX) — 25-Year Backtest

 Risk-Adjusted: The Best Sharpe in the Series

-Sharpe ratio of 0.429 across 25 years.
+Sharpe ratio of 0.432 across 25 years.
 That's the headline.
-It reflects a combination of decent absolute returns (8.14% CAGR) and low volatility (17.79% annualized).
+It reflects a combination of strong absolute returns (8.09% CAGR) and low volatility (17.79% annualized).
 Most markets in this series produce higher CAGRs but with proportionally higher volatility.
 Switzerland's ratio of return-to-risk is the best tested.

 The Early Decade Lead (2000–2006)

-The Sharpe ratio incorporates this drag and still comes out highest in the series.
-The consistency across the full 25 years, even including a mediocre middle decade, is what drives it.
+The Sharpe ratio incorporates this variability and still comes out highest in the series.
+The consistency across the full 25 years, even including periods of modest returns, is what drives it.
+The 24.31% down capture shows where Switzerland truly excels: limiting losses when the broader market falls.

 Backtest Methodology